juanriaza/django-tempus/README.md

 Django Tempus provides url tokens that triggers custom actions.

+The flow is:

+1. The user requests an url with a token.
+2. A middleware decrypt that token and triggers an action.
+3. Profit.

 ## Installation

 Install using `pip`, including any optional packages you want...